Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Abstract

 \section{Abstract}

-Social robots are embodied agents that interact with people while following human communication norms.
-These robots interact using verbal and non-verbal cues, and share the physical environments of people.
-While social robots have previously utilized rule-based systems or probabilistic models for user interaction, the rapid evolution of large language models (LLMs) presents new opportunities to develop LLM-empowered social robots for enhanced human-robot interaction.
+While robots have previously utilized rule-based systems or probabilistic models for user interaction, the rapid evolution of large language models (LLMs) presents new opportunities to develop LLM-powered robots for enhanced human-robot interaction (HRI).
 To fully realize these capabilities, however, robots need to collect data such as audio, fine-grained images, video, and locations.
-As a result, LLMs often process sensitive personal information, particularly within home environments.
+As a result, LLMs often process sensitive personal information, particularly within private environments, such as homes.
 Given the tension between utility and privacy risks, evaluating how current LLMs manage sensitive data is critical.
-Specifically, we aim to explore the extent to which out-of-the-box LLMs are privacy-aware in the context of household social robots.
-In this study, we present a set of privacy-relevant scenarios crafted through the lens of Contextual Integrity (CI).
-We first survey users’ privacy preferences regarding in-home social robot behaviors and then examine how their privacy orientation affects their choices of these behaviors ($N = 450$).
-We then provide the same set of scenarios and questions to state-of-the-art LLMs ($N = 10$) and find that the agreement between humans and LLMs is low.
-To further investigate the capabilities of LLMs as a potential privacy controller, we implement four additional prompting strategies and compare their results.
-Finally, we discuss the implications and potential of AI privacy awareness in human-robot interaction.
+Specifically, we aim to explore the extent to which out-of-the-box LLMs are privacy-aware in the context of household robots.
+In this work, we present a set of privacy-relevant scenarios developed using the Contextual Integrity (CI) framework.
+We first surveyed users’ privacy preferences regarding in-home robot behaviors and then examined how their privacy orientations affected their choices of these behaviors ($N = 450$).
+We then provided the same set of scenarios and questions to state-of-the-art LLMs ($N = 10$) and found that the agreement between humans and LLMs was generally low.
+To further investigate the capabilities of LLMs as potential privacy controllers, we implemented four additional prompting strategies and compared their results.
+We discuss the performance of the evaluated models as well as the implications and potential of AI privacy awareness in human-robot interaction.

 \keywords{privacy, large language models, human-robot interaction}

 \thefootnote{*} \thefootnote{\arabic{footnote}}